-The City is divided into two distinct areas: Old Model Colony (OMC) and Ontario Ranch.
+The City is divided into two distinct areas: Old Model Colony (OMC) and Ontario Ranch, which is where the Project is located (Figure 1).
 The OMC mostly consists of residential, commercial, and industrial developments including the Ontario Airport.
 Ontario Ranch is currently in the process of a planned conversion from agriculture to residential, commercial, industrial, and public uses.

 The OMUC water service area population as of 2020, including both OMC and Ontario Ranch, is estimated at 178,409 persons (UWMP, p.
 3-6).
-Based on the City General Plan ("TOP") and anticipated development patterns, population at citywide buildout in 2040 is estimated at 362,903 persons as shown in Table 2-1, which is an increase of more than 103 percent over 20 years.
-Most of the anticipated growth will occur through infill, densification in the OMC and development in Ontario Ranch.
+Based on the City General Plan ("TOP 2010") and anticipated development patterns, population at citywide buildout in 2040 is estimated at 362,903 persons as shown in Table 2-1, which is an increase of more than 103 percent over 20 years.
+Most of the anticipated growth will occur through infill, densification in the OMC, and development in Ontario Ranch.